 IPR (INTERPROXIMAL REDUCTION): A procedure that files the surfaces down (reduction) between two adjacent teeth.
 Interproximal refers to the contact between two adjacent teeth.
 This procedure can be recommended when contact between two teeth prevents desired orthodontic movement.
 Also called IPR, the procedure uses an abrasive disc on a dental drill (hand-piece).
 [Example sentence: The dentist did IPR between these two teeth to allow them to move into place.]

-INTRUDE: In clear aligner therapy, you use intrusion to mean to push a tooth further into the jaw bone and gums.
-When clear braces need to intrude a tooth, an engager is used.
+INTRUDE: Intrusion means to move a tooth toward the jaw bone and gums.
+When clear aligners need to intrude a tooth, a horizontal engager is used.

 LINGUAL: The surface of the teeth facing toward the tongue.
 The red areas below indicate the lingual surface of each tooth.
 Lingual is also the movement of a tooth toward the tongue